Fiona Finds Love included on PETA Kids' Best Books for Kids Who Love Animals!

 Fiona Finds Love receives a certificate of excellence in the 2019 Cat Writers' Association Communication Contest!

-If a Mummy Could Talk
+Feel the Love for If a Mummy Could Talk

 Kirkus Reviews likes "If a Mummy Could Talk," calling it "an unusually animated way to unwrap a popular topic."
 Read more.